-Table 4.1.3 Outline of PCM (2)
+Table 4.2.3 Outline of PCM (2)

-Date Tuesday, February 25, 2003 Place Palembang (Operation room of Cipta Karya, South Sumatra Province) Objectives - Collection of opinions on the proposed Musi River Basin Water Management Plan from the meeting participants - Promotion of active cooperation in the water management proposed in the Study Attendants 98 programs and implementation plan was made, and discussions were held.
-Group Discussions were made with applying the method called "Alternative Analysis" in four groups, namely Water Use, Environment, Floods, and Organization & Institution, which were formulated by the background of participants.
+Date Tuesday, February 25, 2003 Place Palembang (Operation room of Cipta Karya, South Sumatra Province) Objectives - Collection of opinions on the proposed Musi River Basin Water Management Plan from the meeting participants - Promotion of active cooperation in the water management proposed in the Study Attendants 98 and Organization & Institution, which were formulated by the background of participants.

 Sessions of PCM (2) consists of general session and group session.
-Details are as follows: In the general session, explanation of the Draft Master Plan including priority
+Details are as follows: In the general session, explanation of the Draft Master Plan including priority programs and implementation plan was made, and discussions were held.
+Group Discussions were made with applying the method called "Alternative Analysis" in four groups, namely Water Use, Environment, Floods,

-Results of the PCM (2) can be summarized as follows:
+(2) Results of PCM (2)